Skyquake

-A skyquake is a phenomenon where a loud booming sound is reported to originate from the sky.
-The sound may cause noticeable vibration in a building or across a particular area.
+A skyquake is a phenomenon where a loud sound is reported to originate from the sky.
+It often manifests as a banging, or a horn-like noise.
+The sound may cause noticeable effects on buildings, including vibration in ceilings or across the walls of a particular room.
 Those who experience skyquakes typically do not have a clear explanation for what caused them and they are perceived as mysterious.

-They have been heard in several locations around the world, including the banks of the river Ganges, Marwadi/Marawadi (मरवड़ी/मराड़ी) village in Himachal Pradesh, the East Coast and inland Finger Lakes of the United States, the city of Hudson, Wisconsin, the Magic Valley in south-central Idaho, Colombia, Southern Canada, as well as areas of the North Sea, Japan, Finland, Australia, Italy, Ireland, India, The Netherlands, Norway, Tierra del Fuego in Argentina, the United Kingdom, Mexico, Jakarta, and Java.
+They have been heard in several locations around the world, typically in areas close to lakes and other bodies of water.
+Reports of skyquakes have come from the North Sea, the Ganges, Canada, Colombia, Japan, Finland, Vanuatu, Australia, Italy, Ireland, India, The Netherlands, Norway, Tierra del Fuego in Argentina, the United Kingdom, the United States, Mexico, Malaysia (particularly Ipoh) and Indonesia (particularly Jakarta and Java).